 Nifty Date Picker

 There are some excellent date pickers available on the internet.
-So why should you use mine?
+So why should you chose the "Nifty Date Picker"?

 First of all I've included details of my thought processes when I constructed it, including where I went wrong!
 This in itself will prove useful for anyone who wants to build stuff in MS Access.